 This expedition was undertaken during the pioneering years of Australia’s involvement in Antarctica when Mawson’s team undertook mapping and magnetic observations, collected geological specimens and undertook weather notes.
 Teams of three men with three sledges would go out for weeks fanning out for a distance of up to 300 km from the hut at Cape Denison.

 Each of the sledging parties had similar equipment loaded onto the three sledges.
 The equipment list for these makes fascinating reading today: a Willesden-drill tent; three one-man reindeer-fur sleeping bags; cooking equipment including mugs, spoons, scales, matches and fuel; a repair outfit with spare copper wire, needles and thread to repair the harnesses, tents and clothes; a medical kit with bandages, ophthalmic drugs for treating snow blindness, scissors, forceps, scalpel and surgical needles; photographic equipment with a quarter-plate camera; and surveying equipment including a 3-inch transit theodolite, logarithmic tables, note books, maps, dividers, set squares, prismatic compass and clinometer.
-Other equipment taken included: binoculars, a hypsometer (for determining altitude), thermometers and specimen labels; “sporting” equipment including a 22-gauge rifle, ammunition, knife, sharpening stone and fishing line; a waterproof clothes bag, reindeer skin boots (finnesko) stuffed with moisture-absorbent sennaegrass (a dry grass from Lappland) and pick, spades, skis and boots, crampons, depot flag and bamboo pole, stays, and damp-proof tins to deposit records at depots.
+Other equipment taken included: binoculars, a hypsometer (for determining altitude), thermometers and specimen labels; “sporting” equipment including a 22-gauge rifle, ammunition, knife, sharpening stone and fishing line; a waterproof clothes bag, reindeer skin boots (finnesko) stuffed with moisture-absorbent sennaegrass (a dry grass from Lappland) and spare clothing; a pick, spades, skis and boots, crampons, harnesses for men and tow ropes.
+To set up depots they carried a depot flag and bamboo pole, stays, and damp-proof tins to deposit records at depots.
 A total of six one-gallon (4.55 litre) tins of kerosene fuel, nine weeks’ supply of food for the men, and dried seal meat, blubber and pemmican for the dogs, were also packed.
 The total weight of the three laden sledges was 1,723 pounds (781 kg).

 But the scientific importance of Mawson’s 1911-1914 AAE expedition has been overshadowed by an amazing trek undertaken by Mawson himself.
 On 10 November 1913 Mawson, accompanied by Dr Xavier Mertz and Lieutenant B. (Belgrave) E.S.
 Ninnis, left the base at Cape Denison, taking three sledges and sixteen dogs.
 After thirty-four days of hard travelling they reached a point 315 miles (507 km) inland from the base before heading back.
 Tragically Ninnis died when he and his sledge, which was carrying most of the food, fell into a deep crevasse.
 On the long journey back the two men ate the dogs and Mertz died from cold and exhaustion.
 Mawson struggled on alone, persistently taking his meteorological readings and cutting his sledge in half to reduce its weight.
 He arrived back at the hut only hours after his ship had left to return to Australia.
 Mawson remained in Antarctica with the wintering party and returned home in 1914.